 Contract Law: EULAs are legally binding contracts that courts generally enforce when properly constructed and presented.

 Copyright Protection: Software copyright law provides the foundation for licensing restrictions and usage controls.
+EULAs help prevent copyright infringement and are grounded in intellectual property law, ensuring protection of proprietary rights.

 Terms of Service Integration: EULAs often work alongside terms of service and privacy policies to create comprehensive user agreements.

 International Variations: EULA enforceability varies between jurisdictions, requiring careful consideration for global software distribution.
+The effectiveness of a EULA depends on the jurisdiction's laws and applicable laws, which influence how the agreement is interpreted and enforced.

 Purpose and Importance of EULAs

 EULAs serve multiple critical functions that protect software companies while providing clarity and structure for user relationships.
+As a standard practice in the software industry, EULAs are central to software licensing, defining the legal framework that governs the use, rights, and compliance associated with software products.

 Intellectual Property Protection